Wiechciu/text-forge/docs/menus.md

 !!!
 Tip

-    You can insert control characters from context menu.
+    You can insert control characters from the context menu.

 ### Show Tabs
 When enabled, shows each tab with a transparent.